obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

 ![Error page](/content/blog/office-hours-reservation-using-node-js-and-the-vonage-messages-api/sample-error-screenshot.png "Error page")

 The variables enclosed by double brackets, for example: `{{AppointmentDate}}`, are the server-side variables that echo out through Node.js.
 We will discuss this setup later on in this tutorial.
 Finally, we will create a return button.
-This button would return the user back to the homepage if there was an error processing their reservation request.
+This button would return the user back to the homepage if there were an error processing their reservation request.

 ### Confirmation Page